Precise Reasoning About Container-Internal Pointers with Logical Pinning: Overview and Key Ideas

-Consider a container \(c\) consisting of elements \(e_1 \dots e_4\) (left of \cref{fig:offered-borrowed}; the right is discussed in \cref{sec:borrowing-state-transitions}).
-For readability, we denote application \(\R{x}{p}\) as \(\repr{R}{x}{p}\) in figures.
-Suppose that two internal pointers \(p_1\) and \(p_3\) are exposed, pointing to \(e_1\) and \(e_3\).
-Conceptually, any function \(f\) that manipulates \(c\) while preserving these exposed pointers must treat \(e_1\) and \(e_3\) as \textit{pinned} at their exposed location, i.e., \(f\) may only perform reads and in-place writes to them.
-In contrast, \(e_2\) and \(e_4\) are \textit{floating}; \(f\) may perform full writes to them.
+The traditional read-write model, which broadly classifies memory operations as reads and writes, is too coarse to reason about pointer stability because it fails to distinguish between fundamentally different types of writes: \begin{itemize} \item \textbf{\textit{In-place writes}}: Writes that perform in-place mutation, such as the \setlevelall{} operation.
+They change the content without invalidating existing pointers. \item \textbf{\textit{Full writes}}: Writes that may deallocate or relocate objects, such as resizing, rebalancing, or restructuring containers.
+They can invalidate previously exposed pointers. \end{itemize} Many container APIs (e.g., in C++ STL) explicitly document whether an operation invalidates internal pointers~\cite{ContainersLibraryCppreferencecom2025}.
+Correspondingly, we would like to capture in specifications which kind of writes a function may perform.
+Consider a container \(c\) consisting of four elements \(e_1 \dots e_4\), where only two internal pointers are exposed: \(p_1\) to \(e_1\) and \(p_3\) to \(e_3\) (left of \cref{fig:offered-borrowed}; the right is discussed in \cref{model:borrowing-state-transitions}).
+For readability, we write \(\repr{R}{x}{p}\) for application \(\R{x}{p}\) in figures.
+Conceptually, any function \(f\) that manipulates \(c\) while promising to preserve these exposed pointers must treat \(e_1\) and \(e_3\) as \textit{pinned} at their location, meaning \(f\) may only perform reads and in-place writes to them.
+In contrast, \(e_2\) and \(e_4\) are considered \textit{floating}; \(f\) may perform full writes to them.